- Written by Dr.Mehmet Demircioglu

 I delay FUE if you recently donated blood and feel weak, dizzy, dehydrated, or unwell.
 I also delay if the donation center found low hemoglobin, very high hemoglobin, abnormal blood pressure, fever, infection concern, or a medication issue that has not been clarified.

 I am especially cautious when someone stops dutasteride only to donate without understanding the long washout period.
 I also slow down when finasteride was stopped recently, shedding is heavy, and the restart decision is still unclear.
-In that setting, the surgical design may need to be more conservative because native hair stability is uncertain.
+In that setting, the surgical design may need to be more careful because native hair stability is uncertain.

 If donation goals make you consider stopping medication after surgery, stopping finasteride after hair transplant needs the same planning over time.
 A blood donation goal should not erase the hair strategy without a clear discussion.

-A practical FUE plan when donation and medication overlap
+The FUE plan when donation and medication overlap

 Send the medicine name, dose, topical or oral form, last dose, last donation, donation type, blood screening result, and surgery date early.
 If donation rules require a medication break, decide whether that break is acceptable for your hair plan before you take it.